CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 - To access [Glasp](https://glasp.co) tutorials, Click your profile picture > click "Tutorial Video" and then it takes you to a YouTube. page
 ![How to view Glasp explainer videos](./img/Glasp%20tutorial.png "[How to view Glasp explainer videos")

 - Do you have a suggestion on how to make Glasp better? talk to the founder in 3 steps.
-Click your profile picture > click "Talk to founders" > schedule a meeting.
+Click your profile picture > click `Talk to founders` > schedule a meeting.
 ![Click on "Talk to founders" tab](./img/Talk%20to%20founders%201.png)

 ![Then,schedule a meeting ith the founder](./img/Talk%20to%20founders.png)

 - Would you like to report a bug you encountered while using Glasp? you can fill in your complaint by following these steps.
-Click your profile picture > click *Bug report* > fill complaint and submit.
+Click your profile picture > click `Bug report` > fill complaint and submit.
 ![Report a bug by clicking the "Bug report" under your user profile ](./img/Bug%20report.png)
 ![Then,fill the bug report form afterwars and submit](./img/Bug%20report%201.png)

 - Do you want to locate users who have a common interest as you?
-Click your profile picture > click " Find Like minds" > click "Find content from community" before making use of the search feature and options provided.
+Click your profile picture > click " Find Like minds" > click `Find content from community` before making use of the search feature and options provided.
 ![Find users of similiar interest as yours](./img/Find%20like%20minds%202.png "Find users of similiar interest as yours")
 ![You can then search with your preferences](./img/Find%20like%20minds.png "You can then search with your preferences")

-- To access your settings, Click your profile picture > click "setings" > you can then toggle between "Digital Model", "Email Preference", "Integration", "Domain Exclude List", and "Account Management".
+- To access your settings, Click your profile picture > click `setings` > you can then toggle between `Digital Model`, `Email Preference`, `Integration`, `Domain Exclude List`, and `Account Management`.
 ![Click your user profile and then, navigate to your settings tab](./img/Settings%20tab.png "Click your user profile and then, navigate to your settings tab")
 ![You can then make your Glasp settings adjustment](./img/Settings.png "You can then make your Glasp settings adjustment")

-- To join [Glasp](https://glasp.co) slack community, Click on your profile picture > Click "Glasp community".
+- To join [Glasp](https://glasp.co) slack community, Click on your profile picture > Click `Glasp community`.
 ![How to join Glasp slack community](./img/Glasp%20community.png "How to join Glasp slack community")

-- To export your highlight via Kindle, Click on your profile picture > click "Kindle Export".
+- To export your highlight via Kindle, Click on your profile picture > click `Kindle Export`.
 ![How to access Kindle export on Glasp](./img/Kindle%20export.png "How to access Kindle export on Glasp")

-- To sign out from Glasp, Click on your ptofile picture > Click "Sign out".
+- To sign out from Glasp, Click on your ptofile picture > Click `Sign out`.
 ![How to sign-out from your Glasp account](./img/Sign%20out.png "How to sign-out from your Glasp account")